MosheBerman/KosherCocoa/Documentation.md

 This will return a string containing the blessing before the count, the count itself, and the harachaman right after it.
 Like the other related types, `KCSefiraPrayerAddition` is defined in `KCSefiraFormatter.h`

 ---
 **As of this writing, there are a few limitations to the `KCSefiraFormatter` class.
-Transliterated Hebrew isn't implemented at all, and blessings are not supported when the language is set to English.
+Transliterated Hebrew isn't implemented at all.
+Before version 3.5.0, blessings are not supported when the language is set to English.
 In that case, you'll get just the count itself: "Today is the first day which is...".**

 ---

-### Daf Yomi
+### 8. Daf Yomi

 The Daf Yomi calculation classes work similarly to the Parasha calculation classes.
 You create a `KCDafYomiCalculator`, optionally assign a `workingDate`, and then ask it for a `KCDaf` for a given date.